 Out of all the grand historic surroundings, the most special feature on the farm is no doubt the so-called langloft – the medieval loft that serves as a pilgrim hostel.
 It is the largest medieval loft in Norway and the only preserved hostel from the Catholic era.

-The listed loft was built using a log construction that was known before the Black Death in 1350, Stig tells us.
-A letter from 1343 refers to the house as Svevnstova.
-It is described as being three stories high with enough space for at least 20 people.
+The listed loft was built using a log building technique that was known before the Black Death in 1350, Stig tells us.
+A letter from 1343 refers to the house as Svevnstova in which it is described as being three stories high with enough space for at least 20 people.

 An exceptional experience

-The moment you step across the threshold to the langloft, you will sense the medieval atmosphere.
-It is easy to feel the kinship with other pilgrims who have stayed here since the 1300s.
-Sleep under sheepskin rugs in simple beds and eat your food at the long table in the same building.
+The moment you step across the threshold and enter the langloft, you can sense its medieval atmosphere.
+It's easy to feel kinship with other pilgrims who have stayed here since the 1300s.
+Sleep under sheepskin rugs in simple beds and eat your meals at the long table in the same building.

-During the summer season (1 July–15 August) pilgrims may book a delightful three-course meal and enjoy a homemade breakfast in the main building on the farm, or choose the traditional pilgrimage soup.
-Some guests prepare their own meals in the kitchen in the building Fantstugu, where it is also possible to stay overnight.
-For groups, a Middle Age inspired dinner can be arranged.
+During the summer season (1 July–15 August) pilgrims may book a delightful three-course meal and enjoy homemade breakfast in the main building on the farm, or choose the traditional pilgrimage soup.
+Some guests prepare their own meals in the kitchen in Fantstugu, where it is also possible to stay overnight.
+For groups, a Middle Ages-inspired dinner can be arranged.

-You don’t have to be a thru-hiker to travel on foot in Norway.
-Whether you’re a beginner or an experienced trekker, you’ll find the perfect terrain for you.
+You don’t have to be a pilgrim to travel on foot in Norway.
+Whether you’re a beginner or an experienced trekker, we have the perfect trail for you.

 Take advantage of top offers